-Family Out-of-Pocket Maximum A family Out-of-Pocket Maximum applies when you have Family Coverage.
-A family Out-of-Pocket Maximum can be met by all Members of the family combined.
-For example, a family of four meets a \$10,000 family Out-of-Pocket Maximum as follows:
+Your Plan has both an individual Out-of-Pocket Maximum and a family Out-of-Pocket Maximum.
+The family Out-of-Pocket Maximum only applies if you have Family Coverage.
+When a family Out-of-Pocket Maximum does not apply, you must pay the individual Out-of-Pocket Maximum.